vince/vim-install/README.md

 Introduction
 ------------
-This bash script will install vim and supporting plugins to provide an optimized editor (IDE?) experience for Drupal development
+This bash script will install vim and supporting plugins to provide an optimized editor experience for rails development

 Installation
 ------------